Ghost writer

 Tom and Andi Pierce did everything right.
 Good jobs, good neighborhood, good family.
 When their daughter vanishes on an ordinary afternoon, what follows is not random.
 Someone has been planning this for a very long time.

-When their teenage daughter vanishes on an ordinary afternoon, Tom and Andi Pierce are thrust into a nightmare that quickly defies explanation.
+When their daughter vanishes on an ordinary afternoon, Tom and Andi Pierce are thrust into a nightmare that quickly defies explanation.

 Anonymous messages arrive with proof she is alive.
 The demands are precise, personal, and impossible to ignore.
 As the pressure escalates, the couple realizes someone has been watching their family for years, waiting for the perfect moment to strike.